Issafalcon/lsp-overloads.nvim/README.md

 - It is recommended to override this to match the keybind you use to trigger the overload popup manually, so toggling is more intuitive

 #### Toggling automatic display
-lsp-verloads automatically shows itself by default when you are inside of a function signature and begin typing.
+lsp-overloads automatically shows itself by default when you are inside of a function signature and begin typing.
 You can toggle this feature using
 ```
 :LspOverloadsSignatureAutoToggle
 ```
-You can disable lsp-overloads by default by setting 'display_automatically' to false as part of the config.
+You can disable this automatic triggering of lsp-overloads by setting 'display_automatically' to false as part of the config.

 ### Keybinds
 The default mappings are used to navigate between various signature overloads and parameters when the signature popup is displayed: